Rosa-Thomas/Thesis/README.md

-NivoteFileSystem & NivoteElection
+Nivote Voting System
 This repository contains two JavaScript implementations of a cryptographic voting system using MCL (MIRACL Cryptographic Library) BLS12-381 pairing-based cryptography.
-While both scripts share fundamental cryptographic elements, they serve distinct purposes in vote encryption, tally computation, and simulation.
+Both scripts are located in the Nivote folder and provide secure, verifiable voting methods with encryption and tally computation.

-NivoteFileSystem.js
+How to Use the Scripts
-This script implements an individual election-based voting system using threshold encryption and time-lock decryption mechanisms.
-It provides functionalities such as:
+1. NivoteFileSystem.js (Standard Election Voting)

-Voter Registration: Each voter is assigned a secret-private key and a corresponding public key.
+This script is designed for single elections, handling voter registration, vote encryption, and time-locked tally decryption.

-Vote Casting: Voters can submit encrypted ballots using pairing-based cryptography.
+Setup & Execution

-Fiat-Shamir Proof: Ensures vote integrity using zero-knowledge proofs.
+Ensure you have Node.js installed.

-Tally Encryption: Votes are aggregated into a single encrypted result.
+Navigate to the Nivote folder.

-Time-Locked Decryption: Tally results are only deciphered after a configured delay.
+Create an input.json file that specifies election details and voter choices.

-Usage
+Run the script:

-Place an input.json file in the same directory, specifying elections and voter choices.
+sh

-Run the script, which registers voters, collects ballots, encrypts the tally, and performs delayed decryption.
+node NivoteFileSystem.js

-The final tally is stored in results.json.
+The encrypted tally result will be stored in results.json.

-NivoteElection.js
+2. NivoteElection.js (Parallel Election Simulation)
-This script extends the voting mechanism to simulate parallel elections across multiple voting groups with cryptographic aggregation.
-It introduces:
+This script extends the system to simulate multiple voting groups, processing votes concurrently and estimating tallies if failures occur.

-Parallel Vote Processing: Multiple voter groups cast votes independently, simulating real-world elections.
+Setup & Execution

-Voter Behavior Simulation: Voters have a probability of abstaining from voting.
+Ensure you have Node.js installed.

-Cryptographic Aggregation: Votes are verified and securely combined across groups.
+Navigate to the Nivote folder.

-Failure Recovery Estimation: If a vote decryption fails, an estimated tally is computed.
+Configure election parameters (such as voter count, group size, and absentee probability) directly in the script.

-Usage
+Run the script:

-Configure election parameters such as voter count, group size, absentee probability, and vote bias.
+sh

-Execute the script to simulate voting, compute encrypted tallies, and estimate global election results.
+node NivoteElection.js

-The simulation summary is saved in parallel_simulation_results.json.
+The simulation results, including estimated tallies, will be saved in parallel_simulation_results.json.

-Key Differences
+Key Differences Between the Two Scripts
 Feature	NivoteFileSystem.js	NivoteElection.js
-Scope	Single election tally	Simulated parallel voting Tally Mechanism	Time-locked decryption	Cryptographic aggregation Voting Method	Direct voting per election	Group-based voting simulation Failure Handling	No tally estimation	Estimated tally recovery Both implementations showcase privacy-preserving, verifiable voting using pairing-based cryptography.
+Scope	Handles a single election tally	Simulates multiple voting groups Tally Mechanism	Time-locked decryption	Cryptographic aggregation across groups Voting Method	Direct voting per election	Group-based voting simulation Failure Handling	No tally estimation	Estimated tally recovery Both implementations showcase privacy-preserving, verifiable voting using pairing-based cryptography, ensuring integrity and reliability in election systems.